 Improvement is needed in 1.2, 1.3, 1.5, and 1.7.
-The data indicates that the percentage of students meeting or exceeding standards in ELA and math is low, suggesting that the effectiveness of the actions in improving student achievement is limited.
+There has been progress in ELA, however data indicates that the percentage of students meeting or exceeding standards in math is low, suggesting that the effectiveness of the actions in improving student achievement in math is limited.
 IXL was implemented as an intervention tool with limited success.
 The low percentages of students completing a-g requirements and college courses indicate a need for improvement in preparing students for postsecondary education and careers.
-Low proficiency levels for English/Multilingual Learners indicates this area requires further attention and improvement.